VasilisThePikachu/VasilisThePikachu/README.md

 ### I'm Vasilis

-- 💻 Want to learn computer science
+- 💻 Teaching myself computer science (until i can go to colage :/)
-- 🌱 Currently working with Minecraft Servers, Web and fucking around with AI
+- 🌱 Currently working with Minecraft Servers, Discord/Twitter Bots and AI object detection
-- 🎮 Epic gamer
-- ⚡ When i'm not coding im probably drawing
+- ⚡ When i'm not coding im probably drawing or playing games

 ###### Note: I am NOT cute >_<